testmycode/tmc-server/Installation.md

 After you get the test suite to pass see [post-install instructions](#post-install-instructions).

 ### Installation instructions for Ubuntu 14.04
+We expect the user to be using account which name is tmc.
 #### Set Java and Ruby versions

 ```bash